 “Khawaaga: Eyes Always Watching” will appear on Duende in 2017.

-“Sid Ismahan’s Brothers and Daughters” was one of ten finalists for the 2017 writing contest at Epiphany: a literary magazine.
+“Sid Ismahan’s Brothers and Daughters” was one of ten finalists for the 2017 writing contest at Epiphany: a literary magazine; it may appear in a forthcoming anthology of resistance.